 Zipping Frame Practical Life Lesson

 - “Zipper.”
-Grasp top of zipper with thumb on top, fingers on bottom.
+Grasp top of the zipper with the thumb on top, fingers on the bottom.

 - Carefully complete